mnncorrect

 We assume that (i) our batches share some subpopulations, and (ii) even after the addition of an arbitrary batch effect, the cells from one subpopulation in one batch are still closer to the cells in the corresponding subpopulation in the other batch (and vice versa) when compared to cells in different subpopulations.
 Thus, by identifying pairs of cells that are MNNs, we can determine which subpopulations are shared across batches.
 Any differences in location between batches for the shared subpopulations are attributed to batch effects and targeted for removal.
 In contrast, a subpopulation unique to a single batch will not contain any MNNs (and thus will not interfere with correction), as it will not have a corresponding subpopulation in the other batch for which it can be the closest neighbor.

 To remove batch effects, we consider one batch to be the "reference" and another to be the "target".
 For each MNN pair, we compute a correction vector that moves the target batch towards the reference.
-For each cell in the target batch, we identify the closest $k$ cells in the same batch that are part of a MNN pair (i.e., "MNN-involved cells").
-We then compute a robust average across all of the correction vectors associated with those closest cells.
-This average is used as the correction vector for that cell, allowing the correction to adjust to local variations in the magnitude and direction of the batch effect.
+For each cell $i$ in the target batch, we identify the closest cell in the same batch that is part of a MNN pair (i.e., "MNN-involved cells") and apply the pair's correction vector to $i$'s coordinates.
+The use of the closest MNN-involved cell allows the correction to adjust to local variations in the magnitude and direction of the batch effect.
+If an MNN-involved cell in the target batch is part of multiple MNN pairs, we only use the correction vector of the pair with the shortest distance between its paired cells, for simplicity.

 The correction vector for each MNN pair is not directly computed from its two paired cells.
 Rather, for each cell, we compute a "center of mass" using neighboring points from the same batch.
-Specifically:
+Most simply, the center of mass is defined as the mean coordinates of the $k$ nearest neighbors of each MNN-involved cell.
+This can be done recursively with the neighbors of those neighbors, etc., up to a user-specified recursion depth.
+The aim is to eliminate "kissing" effects where the correction only brings the surfaces of the batches into contact.

 The tests/R/examples